plantener/angular-spinner/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## License

-Licensed under the MIT License.
-See the LICENSE file for details.

-Copyright (c) 2016 [Jesper Plantener]